hanna-lokoy/creative/landing.md

 ---
-title: Landing
+title: About me
 layout: landing
-description: 'Lorem ipsum dolor sit amet nullam consequa<br />sed veroeros. tempus adipiscing nulla.'
+description: "I'm the best and you know it."
 <!-- image: assets/images/pic07.jpg -->
 nav-menu: true
 ---